Vyral/base-template/_posts/2019-01-03-a-new-years-message-for-you.md

 tags:
   - Real Estate
 excerpt: >-
-  As this year comes to a close, we wanted to reflect on all the good times we’ve had this year.
-We also wanted to make sure you know about an exciting program we’re rolling out in 2019.
+  We wanted to reflect on all the good times we had in 2018 We also wanted to make sure you know about an exciting program we’re rolling out in 2019.
 enclosure:
 pullquote: >-
   We’re grateful to be able to work with a strong team and to help you with